California Diaries

 The California Diaries series is a spin-off of Ann M. Martin's The Baby-Sitters Club.
 All fifteen novels are written as first-person journals.
 The premise of the Diaries is that they are a school project; all students at their school must keep a journal, with the contents and method left up to them.

 The main conflict of the series arises when the eighth grade is merged with the high school.
 The students abruptly go from being the oldest in middle school to the youngest in high school (now grades 8-12).
 This series covers more mature themes than The Baby-Sitters Club, such as alcohol, eating disorders, and cancer.

 Books #2, #3, #4, #5, #6, #9, #10, and #14 were ghostwritten by Peter Lerangis, #7, #8, #13 were ghostwritten by Jeanne Betancourt, and #15 was ghostwritten by Nola Thacker.
 The interior illustrations in Amalia's diaries are by Stieg Retlin.

-The first six books of the series have been translated into German.
+The first six books of the series have been translated into German, with Dawn's name changed to Julia, and Amalia to Anna.